abhikandoi2000/cease/README.md

 #Cease

-Toggle youtube videos using Ctrl+Period without switching tabs
+Toggle youtube video and Rdio tracks using Ctrl+Period without switching tabs

 This is a fun development.
 I open up many tabs at once and easily loose track of the one which plays the video.